deKeijzer/KB-74-OPSCHALER/Personal_folders/Daan/Portfolio.md

 _Is it possible to accurately predict the house energy consumption with few physical building parameters and the climate data with use of multivariate regression models and neural network models?_

 After consulation with the OPSCHALER group it was decided to aim to predict the energy consumption for a week ahead with hourly and daily resolutions.
-Three different methods were compared based on the accuracy of the prediction:
+Three different methods were going to be compared based on the accuracy of the prediction:

 1. Multivariate regression
 2. Fourier series